ho-thanh-und/tp/docs/UserGuide.md

 ![quickhire_logo](images/quickhire_logo.png)

 ***QuickHire*** is a desktop address book application designed for recruiters to manage and organise the details of their potential job candidates.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java.

 <!-- * Table of Contents -->
 <page-nav-print />